Bulletin #2325, Maine Farm Safety Program: Basic First Aid

 - Rescue Breathing for an Adult

 Accidents happen anywhere and anytime.
 The first response to an accident is the most important.
 Often times, first aid given at the scene can improve the victim’s chances of survival and a good recovery.
 The right response is better than an incorrect quick one.
-Any response, even if it is wrong, is better than none at all.

 If the victim is unconscious, perform rescue breathing.
 (Rescue breathing is explained later on in this section.)
 If the victim’s heart has stopped beating, perform cardiopulmonary resuscitation (CPR) if you have been properly trained to do so.